nunocesarsa/SDM-course/README.md

 # SDM-course
-Materials I've prepared for the SDM course part of the Systematics and Biodiversity MSc course in Leiden University
+Course materials I've prepared for the SDM course part of the Systematics and Biodiversity MSc course in Leiden University which I lectured between 2018 and 2020